JoaoOtranto/JoaoOtranto/README.md

 - 👋 Hi, I’m @JoaoOtranto
 - 👀 I’m interested in Python 3, JavaScript and Web Development
-- 🌱 I’m currently learning Python 3 and JavaScript
+- 🌱 I’m currently learning Python 3, HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on Any jobs that help me develop my programming skills
+- 💞️ I’m looking to collaborate at projects that help me develop my development skills
 - 📫 How to reach my Instagram: @joaootranto

 <!---